oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    cat /etc/os-release
    </copy>
    ```
-   Please use similar commnads in case above command doesn't work for you ( in case you have selected different source database system than the one specified in Lab 2).
+   Please use similar commands in case above command doesn't work for you ( in case you have selected different source database system than the one specified in Lab 2).

-   You will get a output similar to the one below.
+   You will get an output similar to the one below.

    ![Image showing output of command to check OS version ](./images/os-version.png)

-**3. Set the database environment to connect to your database.**
+3. Set the database environment to connect to your database.

    Switch user to "oracle" using below command.